MarcDrexler/3Commas.BulkEditor/README.md

 # 3Commas.BulkEditor

-This unofficial tool allows you to bulk edit your simple DCA bots + some actions to manage your deals
+This unofficial tool allows you to bulk edit your DCA bots (simple & composite) + some actions to manage your deals

 ## Technical description